Nikitka709/rsschool-cv/cv.md

 + Git, GitHub
 + VS Code, Brackets
 ***
 ## Code example (the example has been taken from https://developer.mozilla.org/):
-**Static examples:** By static examples, we are talking about static code blocks that show how a feature might be used in code.
-These are put on a page using Markdown "code fences", as described in Example code blocks.
-An example result might look like this:
 ```
 // This is a JS example
 var test = "Hello";